 Why create a media outlet like The Brazilian Report?

 Brazil is experiencing a crucial transition period.
 We’ve been rocked by the biggest anti-corruption investigations in our history, and are struggling to recover from a severe economic crisis.
-And all of that is just one year prior to what will likely be the most divisive presidential campaign in our democratic history.
+And all of that is just months prior to what will likely be the most divisive presidential campaign in our democratic history.